 But when you’re traveling solo, the voice in your head is your ever-present companion.
 It can be a joy to learn more about yourself by being in your own company, but it can also make you go crazy.
 Let it out!

 BONUS TIP: Have fun!
 And sharing is caring.

-This is the beauty of it all—you can do whatever the hell you want.
+This is the beauty of traveling solo is that you can do whatever you want.

 And I personally encourage you to share at least a little bit of your journey online, whether that’s a blog, vlog, Instagram post, or Tweet.
 Show those at home that you can do bad all by yourself, and maybe even inspire another woman to give it a go herself.